What are 78s?

 Standardization

 In 1912, the Gramophone Company set 78rpm as their recording standard, and by 1925, it was becoming standardized across the industry.
 In 1925, 78.26 rpm was chosen as a standard for motorized phonographs because it was suitable for most existing records and could be easily achieved using a standard 3600-rpm motor and 46-tooth gear (78.26 = 3600/46).
-Thus these records became known as 78s (or “seventy-eights”).
+Thus these records became known as 78s (or “seventy-eights”) when I need to distinguish between 45s and LPs was needed.

 Production